mouseless/baked/CONTRIBUTING.md

   - ✅ Correct => `AddingExtensions`
 - Use `Extensions` suffix for static extension classes

+## Packaging

+We aim to release a single package per platform named `Baked` or `baked` to keep things simple.
+For now, Baked is on NuGet and npm.

+- We follow Microsoft's conventions, so we created implementation and abstraction packages named `Baked` and `Baked.Abstractions`, respectively
+- Unfortunately, npm package `baked` is taken, so we used `@mouseless/baked` for this
+  - If we need to release another npm package we'll use `@mouseless/baked-xx` format

+If we release a package in another runtime, we'll try to keep things as simple and consistent as possible.

 ## Coding Standards

 - Use file scoped namespaces